kryptokrona/kryptokrona-wallet-backend-js/README.md

 ## Documentation

-You can view the documentation locally by opening docs/index.html in your web browser.
+You can view the documentation here: https://turtlecoin.github.io/turtlecoin-wallet-backend-js/

-At some point we'll probably have a website to host this on.
+Alternatively, open up docs/index.html in your web browser.